GeezSteveLouise/comp-math-examples/README.md

 # comp-math-examples
-rummage around in coding languages to create numberical solution to math.
+rummage around in coding languages to create numerical solution to math.